intervortex/vortex/site/content/posts/community/2022-09-14-compost-a-bloodstock-2022-interview-with-pupil-slicer’s-vocalist-and-guitarist-katie-davies.md

 **Aker: At your own curated show?**

-Katie: At my own curated show?
+Katie: At my own curated show.

 **Aker: Which would be held where?**

 Katie: I’m not sure, we haven’t played in enough places often enough to know where the best places to play are.
 When we played at Birmingham the first time it was a very different experience to playing there the second time.
 The first time was like three-four hundred capacity on tour with Rolo.
 The second time was with Ithaca with a hundred people in an attic and it was 34 degrees when no one was even playing.
 It was the hottest gig we’ve ever played and the crowd were pitting the entire time.
 I don’t know how they did it.
 I don’t know how I did it.
 It felt like my guitar had been dipped in oil, it was so wet, everything was soaking wet.
 We don’t know about bigger places to play yet.

 ![](img/posts/pupil_slicer_mirrors.jpg)

 **Aker: I have a silly question.
 If you were to create the testament according to Pupil Slicer written on stone.
 What would be the testament of Pupil Slicer?**